Towards relativistic generalization of collapse models: Lorentz covariance

-{\it Lorentz covariance.--}The Lorentz covariance of Eq.~\eqref{eq.solution} follows from standard quantum field theory (QFT).
-For the operator $\hat O(z)$ to evolve covariantly, it is sufficient to show that the {collapse} noise does not introduce any additional transformation for $\hat O$ in going from one reference frame to another, and that $\hat O$ transforms in the same manner as $\hat O^{(0)}$.
+The Lorentz covariance of Eq.~\eqref{eq.solution} {can be ensured via} standard QFT {considerations}.
+For the operator $\hat O(z)$ to evolve covariantly, it is sufficient to show that the {collapse} noise does not introduce any additional transformation for $\hat O$ in a reference frame transformation, and that $\hat O$ transforms the same as $\hat O^{(0)}$.
 The first term on the RHS of Eq.~\eqref{eq.solution} trivially satisfies this requirement.
-Further, assuming that $\hat Q(x)$ is a Lorentz scalar, and the correlation $G(x,y)$ to be Lorentz invariant $G(x,y)=G\left((x-y)_{\mu}(x-y)^{\mu}\right)$, we see that the second term of Eq.~\eqref{eq.solution}, which is the contribution from the external \textit{collapse} noise, also transforms covariantly.
-This holds to all orders in $\gamma$.
-Thus, Lorentz covariance is guaranteed as long as the collapse operator $\hat{Q}(x)$ is a Lorentz scalar and $G(x-y)$ a Lorentz invariant function. \\
+Further, assuming that $\hat Q(x)$ is a Lorentz scalar, and the correlation $G(x,y)$ to be Lorentz invariant $G(x,y)=G\left((x-y)_{\mu}(x-y)^{\mu}\right)$, we see that the second term of Eq.~\eqref{eq.solution} also transforms covariantly.
+Thus, Lorentz covariance is guaranteed as long as the collapse operator $\hat{Q}(x)$ is a Lorentz scalar and $G(x-y)$ a Lorentz invariant function. {Note that Lorentz covariance holds at all orders, and not only to second order in $\sqrt{\gamma}$.
+This is shown below Eq.~\eqref{eq:Pert_exact} in the Appendix \ref{App:AppendixA}.}\\